 - 4.14 Pass LEDA Ordinance as a possible method of funding recruitment of businesses to Rio Communities and overall economic development within the City and surrounding area.
-Evaluate all available programs within LEDA legislation to encourage relocation of commerce to the city. - 4.15 Create an inventory all potential and readily available commercial property. - 1) Identify properties that are easily accessible from main thoroughfares and supported by existing infrastructure. - Identify properties that have the potential for being rezoned to commercial or industrial zones. - 4.16 Create an inventory of readily available vacant residential property.
-Work with local with local realtors in developing a strategy for marketing these properties. - 4.17 Develop a list of businesses by type that would benefit our population and immediate drawing area from both a labor force and available housing standpoint.
+Evaluate all available programs within LEDA legislation to encourage relocation of commerce to the city. - 4.15 Create an inventory all potential and readily available commercial property. - 1) Identify properties that are easily accessible from main thoroughfares and supported by existing infrastructure. - 2) Identify properties that have the potential for being rezoned to commercial or industrial zones. - 4.16 Create an inventory of readily available vacant residential property.
+Work with local with local realtors in developing a strategy for marketing work with individual and commercial on vacant properties. - 4.17 Develop a list of businesses by type that would benefit our population and immediate drawing area from both a labor force and available housing standpoint. - 1) Develop a plan to actively attract the types of businesses that could utilize a local railroad spur and not overwhelm local traffic patterns. - 2) Economic Development Committee of Rio Communities will establish an appropriate list of targets that is consistent with this Comprehensive Plan and have the Governing Bodies approval. - 4.18 Partner with the University of New Mexico, Valencia Campus in developing a strategic plan and mentoring program with the objective of improving economic development. - 4.19 Through grants, create small business incubators designed to increase opportunities for start-up companies (use Taos and Socorro as templates).